How to Change North Carolina LLC Address | A Step-by-Step Guide

 For you to update the registered office address, you need to have the following;

-• Your North Carolina LLC must obtain a Certificate of Existence from the North Carolina Secretary of State, confirming that it has complied with all filing and tax obligations in the state of North Carolina.
+1. Your North Carolina LLC must obtain a Certificate of Existence from the North Carolina Secretary of State, confirming that it has complied with all filing and tax obligations in the state of North Carolina.

-• Your North Carolina LLC must conduct a name search on North Carolina Secretary of State Business Registration Search to ensure that its desired name is available for use in the state of North Carolina.
+2. Your North Carolina LLC must conduct a name search on North Carolina Secretary of State Business Registration Search to ensure that its desired name is available for use in the state of North Carolina.
 However, if you do not wish to file your LLC right away but want to hold the name that you have decided on, then you can reserve your LLC name for 120 days.
-You must file a name reservation application in the North Carolina Secretary of State to keep the name.
+You must file a name reservation application with the North Carolina Secretary of State to keep the name.

-• Your North Carolina LLC should prepare and file the Articles of Domestication with the North Carolina Secretary of State, providing information about its existing North Carolina LLC, its desired North Carolina LLC name, and its new registered office address in North Carolina.
+3. Your North Carolina LLC should prepare and file the Articles of Domestication with the North Carolina Secretary of State, providing information about its existing North Carolina LLC, its desired North Carolina LLC name, and its new registered office address in North Carolina.

 In North Carolina, your Registered Agent must: